 The specific settlement negotiation process will vary in most cases, but the ideal end result of successful settlement talks in a child support case is a written agreement.
 This written agreement may be referred to as a "settlement agreement," and in some child support cases (such as those that are part of a divorce) the agreement on child support may be a part of a larger "divorce agreement" or "dissolution agreement" (more on finalizing this agreement below).

 Child Support by Agreement: Alternative Dispute Resolution (ADR)

-For parents who need to resolve a child support matter, another option is alternative dispute resolution (ADR) -- including processes such as mediation and collaborative law.
-ADR may prove to be a beneficial tool in resolving child support issues, depending on factors such as the degree to which the parents are in dispute on key issues related to child support and their willingness to work together to resolve those issues.
+For parents who need help resolving a child support matter outside of court, another option is alternative dispute resolution (ADR) -- which includes processes such as mediation and collaborative law.
+ADR may prove to be a beneficial tool in reaching a child support agreement, depending on factors such as the degree to which the parents are in dispute on key issues related to child support and their willingness to work together to resolve those issues.

 Finalizing the Child Support Agreement

 Whether the parties resolve a child support dispute out-of-court through informal negotiation or ADR, the ideal result is a written document which finalizes what was agreed upon.
 This agreement is usually shown to a judge for final approval, to ensure that what the parents have agreed to also complies with state guidelines on child support.

 An informal court hearing may follow, during which the judge will ask some basic factual questions to make sure that each party understands the terms of the agreement.
 As long as the judge is satisfied that the child support agreement was fairly negotiated, and that the terms do not contradict state guidelines, the agreement will almost always receive court approval.
 In most states, the agreement then becomes a binding court order or "decree," and the parents or other parties to the agreement must adhere to it or face legal consequences.